-This recipe of fish soup makes a flavorful homemade sopa de pescado, one of those dishes that we can eat any month of the year, regardless of the weather.
-Comforting, filling and surprisingly healthful, this is one of my favorite soups.
+This fish soup recipe makes a flavorful homemade sopa de pescado, one of those dishes that we can eat any month of the year, regardless of the weather.
+Frugal, comforting, filling, and surprisingly healthful, this is one of my favorite soups and now you can enjoy it too.

 Why we ❤️ it